Sigmundstor: The eastern entrance

-At the tunnel entrance on the old town side an inscription was carved over a bas-relief of the Prince-Archbishop with the words Te saxa loquuntur ('The stones will speak of you').
+At the tunnel entrance on the old town side an inscription was carved over a bas-relief of the Prince-Archbishop with the words Te saxa loquuntur ('The stones speak of you').
 Originally the structure of the baroque horsepond with its frescoes extended in front of the current eastern gate, giving the square a symmetrical form.
 A decorative gate within that structure led under cover to the present gate at the head of the tunnel.
 This structure was demolished around 1860.